Collin County Family Lawyer

 - If the spouses think they haven't gotten all the information they need from each other, they may pursue discovery, the process by which they exchange information and documents.

-- If the spouses are not able to agree on all the issues in the case in mediation, they will go to trial.
+- If the spouses cannot agree on all the issues in the case in mediation, they will go to trial.

-- At the conclusion of the trial, one of the attorneys will prepare a Final Decree of Divorce to present to the judge for signature.
+- After the trial, one of the attorneys will prepare a Final Decree of Divorce to present to the judge for signature.

 Legal Representation for Child Custody in Texas